SuperGold Bee Card and Community Connect concession

 To receive your SuperGold concession you will need to register your Bee Card and load your details.
 You can do this in person or online.
 If you are unable or unsure about registering your card online, ask a friend or family member to help or contact the ORC for help.

-SuperGold and Community Services card holders
+Community Services card holders (Community Connect)

-If you have a SuperGold card and a Community Services card, you will need two Bee Cards.
+If you have a SuperGold card AND a Community Services card, you will need two Bee Cards.
 This is because the Bee Card system only allows for ONE concession on a Bee Card and you are entitled to two concessions.

 Depending on the time of day you wish to travel, you will either use your SuperGold concession Bee Card (free off-peak travel), or your Community Connect concession Bee Card (half price adult fares).
 Use a sticker or marker pen to add a dot to tell the difference between your Bee Cards.